rakeshch/CarND-Path-Planning/README.md

 ## Prediction

 The lines 296-348 in main.cpp deals with telemetry and sensor fusion data to understand the cars environment.
-Three aspects of the data we are interested are if there is a car in front of our car, if there is a car in the left while planning a lane change and if there is a car in right lane to plan a lane change.
+Three aspects of the data we are interested are if there is a car in front of our car, if there is a car in the left lane and if there is a car in the right lane.

-This part of code checks to see if the distance between our car and a car infront and behind us are greater than 30 meters.
-If the distance is less than 30 meters, a lane change will be planned.
+This part of code is responsible to check if the distance between our car and a car infront and behind us is greater than 30 meters.
+If the distance is less than 30 meters, a lane change will be planned in the behavior.

 ## Behavior